studiobytestorm/voc-dpm/README.md

 4. Now run compile or demo scripts.
 5. Depending on how far you are in future from this point of time, while compiling you may get type errors/warnings from GCC.
-You will have to fix these yourself if required.
+You will have to fix these yourself, if required.
-I have fixed these for GCC 5.3.0, which should be ok for a few upcoming versions of GCC.
+I have fixed the errors that showed up for GCC 5.3.0, which should be ok for a few upcoming versions of GCC / Matlab.

 Information
 ===========